Thomas Catlaw

 based in Arizona’s Sonoran Desert on the

-ancestral lands of the O’Odham (known as the Pima),
+ancestral lands of the O’Odham, Piipaash,

-Piipaash (known as the Maricopa), and their ancestors.
+the Yavapai-Apache Nation, and their ancestors.

 Powered by Squarespace.
 Background image by Thomas Catlaw